 One-third of the earth is iron, measured by weight.
 Other major elements are oxygen (31%), silicon (19%), magnesium (13%), nickel (1.9%), calcium (0.9%), and aluminum (0.9%).
 All remaining elements compose 0.3% of the earth.
 The iron is not evenly distributed; it is just 5% of the crust by weight.
 The crust is primarily oxygen (47%) and silicon (28%).

 In the early days of Earth, iron was dissolved in the oceans.
 When cyanobacteria began to photosynthesize and the percentage of oxygen in the atmosphere increased, the iron oxidized and sank to the bottom of the ocean to form banded iron formations.
 Those formations are some of the most valuable mining sites for iron ore today, but no more banded iron formations will be created.
-There is too much oxygen in the atmosphere.
+There is too much oxygen in the atmosphere for "reduced" iron to accumulate and then precipitate in bands again.

-Gas exchange between today's oxygen-rich atmosphere and the oceans will quickly precipitate dissolved iron.
+Gas exchange between today's oxygen-rich atmosphere and the oceans quickly triggers precipitation of dissolved iron molecules as an oxide.
 Oceans have such low iron concentrations now that one proposal for removing carbon from the atmosphere is to dump iron particles into the middle of the ocean.
-That will create a spike of algae growth that will capture carbon, then carry it to the bottom to be incorporated into sediments.3
+The lack of dissolved iron in the middle of the oceans, away from continental edges where rivers constantly bring minerals eroded from the crust, is a limiting factor for algae to grow.
+Adding iron would create a spike of algae growth that would capture carbon dioxide, then carry it to the bottom to be incorporated into limestone, silicates, and other minerals which sequester carbon in sediments.3

-Much of the iron was deposited in Virginia's bedrock at the end of the Taconic Orogeny.
-Mountains were lifted up during the collision of a chunk of continental crust with the edge of Virginia eroded away during the Ordovician Period over 400 million years ago.
-Near the time the mountains had been reduced to a flat peneplain, sediments were primarily quartz.
-That hard-to-dissolve mineral was distributed from the last high spots, creating the formation known in different places as Tuscarora, Clinch, or Massanutten sandstone.
+Much of the iron deposited in Virginia's bedrock was formed by erosion at the end of the Taconic Orogeny.
+Mountains were lifted up during the collision of a chunk of continental crust with the edge of Virginia.
+The mountains eroded away during the Ordovician Period over 400 million years ago.
+By the time the mountains had been reduced to almost a flat peneplain, sediments were primarily quartz (SiO2).
+Hard-to-dissolve quartz was distributed from the last high spots, creating the sandstone formation known in different places as Tuscarora, Clinch, or Massanutten sandstone.

-Surprisingly, yet more material eroded in the early Silurian Period and was deposited on top of the Tuscarora/Clinch/Massanutten sandstone in scattered patches.
-The Clinton/Cayugan series of sedimentary formations is unusually rich in iron, presumably due to the source rocks in a former volcanic island arc.
+In a process not yet understood well, more material then eroded in the early Silurian Period and were deposited on top of the sandstone.
+In scattered patches, additional sediments settled on top of the Tuscarora/Clinch/Massanutten formation.
+The resulting Clinton/Cayugan series of sedimentary formations is unusually rich in iron, presumably due to the source rocks in a former volcanic island arc.

 Rivers have carried iron from Silurian sandstones and from later island arc terranes that accreted onto Virginia.
 Clay particles across the state are stained red with hematite (oxidized iron), creating the red color of bricks from Chincoteague to Cumberland Gap.
 There are limonite deposits in the Valley and Ridge physiographic province.
 Magnetite deposits were mined near the Blue Ridge from Lynchburg to Grayson County in southwestern Virginia.4